aureooms/aureooms.github.io/_posts/2017-07-22-infinite-number-of-primes.md

 title: Infinite Number of Primes
 ---

-The (erroneous) proof I hear most often is the following: Suppose $$P$$ is a finite set that contains all the primes, then $$p^* = 1 + \prod_{p \in P} p$$ is prime.
+The erroneous proof I hear most often is: Suppose $$P$$ is a finite set that contains all the primes, then $$p^* = 1 + \prod_{p \in P} p$$ is prime.
 Indeed, the flaw is that $$p^*$$ is not necessarily prime but rather must be a multiple of some prime not in $$P$$.

 The previous proof is so often misquoted that I prefer the following.
-It relies on the fact that a finite product of sums of infinite geometric series would converge, whereas the sum of the reciprocals of the natural numbers (except zero) diverges (hint: $$\int$$).
+It relies on the fact that a finite product of sums of infinite geometric series converges, whereas the sum of the reciprocals of the natural numbers (except zero) diverges (hint: $$\int$$).

 $$